Ezequiel Carboni

 Ezequiel Alejo Carboni (born 4 April 1979) is an Argentine professional football coach and a former player who played as a midfielder.
-He is currently working with Monza as the club's Under-18 youth coach.
+He is the current manager of Talleres' reserve team.

 Carboni is the father of fellow footballers Franco and Valentín Carboni.

 Playing career

 Club Atlético Lanús

 Born in Buenos Aires, Carboni started his career with Club Atlético Lanús with the youth system in 1996.
 He was promoted to the first team and played in the Primera Division Argentina from 1998 to 2005.
 With the club, Carboni went on to make over 200 appearances in all competitions while scoring 4 goals.
 After his seven-year spell with the Argentine club, he was linked with a transfer to Europe and eventually signed for Red Bull Salzburg in July 2005.

 Red Bull Salzburg

 In July 2005, Carboni signed for the Austrian club on a three-year contract, where he would go on to spend three seasons, winning two Austrian Bundesliga titles.
 During his time with the club, he was an integral part of the club's success, as he made just over 100 appearances for the club in all competitions while scoring an impressive eight goals.
 After his successful stint in Austria, he was scouted by Calcio Catania of the Serie A.